 An exchange-traded fund (ETF) is a diversified investment product that can be bought and sold in shares on the stock market in the same way you can buy and sell shares of stock in an individual public company.
-In a single share of an ETF, you can invest in hundreds of stocks, bonds or other securities at once.
+When you buy a single share of an ETF, you can invest in hundreds of stocks, bonds or other securities all at once.

 WHY INVEST IN ETFs?

 The problem with buying individual stocks is that for most individual investors, holding a small number of stocks is too risky: a problem with one company in your portfolio could easily wipe out gains from all the others.
 Diversifying your investments by owning a mix of hundreds of different securities helps spread out your risk.
 Unfortunately, creating a properly diversified portfolio with individual stocks takes capital that most individuals don’t have.
 Which is why mutual funds were invented.

 Mutual funds are famous for offering a low-cost, quick-and-easy way to manage risk in your portfolio.
 But mutual funds aren’t perfect.
 Mutual funds have minimum investment requirements and charge hefty management fees.
 Some funds place restrictions on when you can sell shares.
 In addition, most mutual funds are constantly trading the stocks and bonds that make up the fund.
 This creates capital gains taxes that reduce your rate of return.

 ETFs provide a more tax-efficient and — often — lower cost alternative to mutual funds.
 Here are a few of the reason why exchange-traded funds are worth considering:

 Unlike mutual funds, ETFs actually trade in real time like stocks.
 ETFs give investors the advantage of timing their buy and sell transactions.
 You have control over what price to enter a position and what price to exit a position.